ChaitanyaParate/Deskai/README.md

 ## Author

 Chaitanya Parate
-Built as a systems-level learning project focused on:
+Built as a systems-level project focused on:

 - systemd
 - Linux services